How RTLS solutions help companies during Covid-19

 - maximum possible duration of interaction;

-- limited number of people in the room.
+- a limited number of people in the room.

 If the right technical decisions are used, it lets the business protect their employees from infection and guarantee that any potentially dangerous incident will be identified.